ducanhho2296/MaskedFaceRecognition/README.md

 #### Advantage of LBP:
-- increase the true cases
+- increase number of true cases
 - boost accuracy of the recognition task
 #### Disadvantage of LBP
 - LBP costs much time to compute histogram of faces when using bigger testset.
 (10 minutes to calculate histogramm of all faces in a testsets with 200 faces)